 What to Do

-So, now you’ve decide to do what you can to return your car to a reasonably shiny state.
+So, now you’ve decided to do what you can to return your car to a reasonably shiny state.
 Here’s how you begin the car paint restoration process.

 Wash the car – The first step is to give the exterior of your car a thorough cleaning.
 You need to get rid of all that debris that your car routinely collects when it’s out on the road.
 We’re talking not just about dirt, but also oil, fingerprints, bugs, and all those other random particles that somehow became attached to your car.
 Dawn dishwashing liquid is good for this purpose, but you can use whatever gets the job done.
 To make extra sure you’re as clean as possible, consider washing your car twice before doing any further work on it.